- Guarantee of Housing

 - Register for Room Selection online during the registration dates

-- Students who declare for the Barnard Lottery must either pick a room during their Lottery Time Slot *OR* sign up for the Guaranteed Assignment List
+- Students who declare for the Barnard Lottery must either pick a room during their Lottery Time Slot or sign up for the Guaranteed List

 Students who fail to complete all of the steps above will cease to have a guarantee of housing.

-Students who secure a placement though a disability-housing accommodation (or being a pull-in), being hired as an RA (or being an RA's pull-in), being selected for a Special Interest program, or by signing a Greek Housing Roster still must register for Room Selection -- otherwise they will forfeit their assignment and lose their guarantee of housing.
-Students who plan to register for the Columbia Housing Lottery must also register for Barnard Room Selection as a back-up.
+Students who secure a placement though a disability-housing accommodation (or being a pull-in), being hired as an RA (or being an RA's pull-in), being selected for a CU Special Interest Community, or by signing a CU Greek Housing Roster still must register for Room Selection -- otherwise they will forfeit their assignment and lose their guarantee of housing.
+Students who plan to register for the CU Lottery must also register for Barnard Room Selection as a back-up.

-Please note the Room Selection process does not guarantee the ability to pick a specific room or to be able to live with specific students.
+Please note the Room Selection process does not guarantee the ability to pick a specific residence hall, room type, or to be able to live with specific students.
 It only guarantees that campus housing will be available for the upcoming academic year.

-Because more students will register for Room Selection than the number of spaces open for selection (due to students choosing rooms who will later cancel to move off-campus, study abroad for the Fall semester, etc), some of the students who register for Room Selection will not be able to choose a specific room and will be required to sign up for the Guaranteed Assignment List.
-These typically will be the rising-Sophomores with the highest lottery numbers (although students may also sign up voluntarily for the Guaranteed Assignment List if they wish not to choose spaces available during their appointment time).
+Because more students will register for Room Selection than the number of spaces open for selection (due to students choosing rooms who will later cancel to move off-campus, study abroad for the Fall semester, etc), some of the students who register for Room Selection will not be able to choose a specific room and will be required to sign up for the Guaranteed List.
+These typically will be the rising-Sophomores with the highest lottery numbers (although students may also choose to sign up for the Guaranteed List if they wish not to choose spaces available during their Lottery Time Slot).

 Students are eligible to participate in Barnard Room Selection if they are: